Glossary of Terms

 Products that are specifically designed to ease the problems ostomates face during their stoma care routine, such as leakage, sore skin and difficulty with pouch removal.
 Products such as stoma paste, medical adhesive remover and flange extenders.

-A pouch that is not drainable from the bottom.
+A bag that is not drainable from the bottom.
 Usually when it needs to be emptied, it is removed and thrown away.
-Most often a person with a colostomy with formed stool would use this type of pouch.
+Most often a person with a colostomy with formed stool would use this type of bag.

-A flange with a domed plateau that can be used for ostomates with poorly sited, recessed or retracted stomas.
+A flange with a domed plateau that can be used for ostomates with stomas poorly sited, recessed or retracted stomas.
+Convexity puts gentle force on the abdomen to help get better contact with the abdomen and a better seal around the stoma.

 Curvex®